On ESG Investing: Heterogeneous Preferences, Information, and Asset Prices

 Abstract

-We study how environmental, social and governance (ESG) investing reshapes information aggregation by prices.
-We develop a rational expectations equilibrium model in which traditional and green investors are informed about financial and ESG risks but have different preferences over them.
-Because of the preference heterogeneity, traditional and green investors trade in the opposite directions based on the same information.
-We show that the equilibrium price may not be uniquely determined.
-An increase in the fraction of green investors and an improvement in the ESG information quality can reduce price informativeness about financial payoff and raise the cost of capital.
+We study how ESG investing reshapes information aggregation by prices.
+We document that the information content of asset prices changes with ESG investing.
+We then develop a rational expectations equilibrium model in which traditional and green investors are informed about financial and ESG performances of a firm but have different preferences about them.
+Two investor groups trade in opposite directions based on the same information, resulting in a potential multiplicity of equilibrium price.
+The growth of green investors and an improvement in ESG information quality can reduce price informativeness about a firm's financial performance and raise its cost of capital.

 Keywords: ESG investing, heterogeneous preferences, price informativeness